Skip to Content

 • Accept input arguments

-• Manipulate Documents displayed in the Loopstack Studio
+• Create documents displayed in the Loopstack Studio

 Simple tool, accepting arguments and applying math caluculations.